oracle-livelabs/adb/shared/adb-ai-web-app/setup-environment/setup-environment.md

 ## Introduction

-This workshop focuses on teaching you how to setup and use generative AI to query your data using natural language from a SQL prompt and from an application.
+This workshop focuses on teaching you how to use your data and  generative AI to create a promotional offer using natural language.
 To fast track using Select AI, you will deploy a ready-to-go environment using a terraform script that will:

 * Provision your Autonomous Database instance with the required users and data
+* Connects your Autonomous Database to OCI Generative AI service
+* Deploy the business logic for running different types of AI projects - like summarizing a support chat and suggesting things to do at a location
+* Deploy RESTful endpoints for executing that business logic from your applications
+* Deploys two APEX apps in a MOVIESTREAM workspace: 1) chat with your data in Autonomous Database and 2) create and test GenAI projects

+All of this is done so that you can immediately try all of the different components.
+You will also be developing many of these components on your own as part of the workshop.

 The automation uses a predefined OCI Cloud Stack Template that contains all of the resources that you need.
 You'll use OCI Resource Manager to deploy this template and make your environment available in just a few minutes.
 You can use Resource Manager for your own projects.
 For more details, see the [Overview of Resource Manager](https://docs.oracle.com/en-us/iaas/Content/ResourceManager/Concepts/resourcemanager.htm) Oracle Cloud Infrastructure Documentation documentation.

-Autonomous Database supports both the **Meta Llama** and **Cohere** models.
+Autonomous Database supports different API providers and models.
+You will use the models deployed to OCI Generative AI: **Meta Llama 2** and **Cohere**..

 Estimated Time: 15 minutes.